List of Bakugan Battle Brawlers characters: Ace Grit

 In Return of a Friend, he and Mira had an argument because Mira wanted to postpone destroying the dimension controllers and find her brother, however, Ace refuses to allow her to go because he fears of the dangers she may face.
 In Voices in the Night, he says, "This is for Mira", which may also hint that he likes Mira.
 After Mira and Baron went to Earth with Dan, he worries about Mira and when he hears her voice in the night, which was really Shadow Prove who was leading him into a Vexos trap, he tries to save her, which further proves his love for Mira.

 In What's the Plan?, when he and Shun are forced to fight together in a tournament, Ace wears a purple and black mask to disguise himself while tensions rise between the two of them and they fall close to losing.
 However, on the edge of defeat, they put their differences aside and Ace works together with Shun after realizing he was just trying to help.
 Shun remarks that he is very much like Dan.
-In Voices in the Night, after falling for the Vexos trap laid out by Mylene, he loses in battle to her and becomes a hostage.
+In Voices in the Night, after falling for the Vexos trap laid out by Mylene, he loses a battle with her and becomes a hostage.
 After Marucho and Shun are also captured, they are relocated to Beta City, where they are freed by Mira and Spectra, though they are unaware of this.
 When he's told that Mira betrayed the Resistance he refused to believe it due to his feelings for her and gets a little violent by grabbing Dan's collar, but accepts it as the truth when Baron insists Dan's telling the truth.
 In Wall To Wall Brawl, When the Resistance infiltrate Gamma City, he and Dan battle Mira and Gus.
-Mira ends up betraying Gus and Ace tells her he always believed in her, Mira smiles happily at him and is glad to be back on the resistance.
+Mira ends up betraying Gus and Ace tells her he always believed in her, Mira smiles happily at him and is glad to be back in the resistance.